-When the Taxonomist has completed the chironomid identification for the sample, he/she caps the 1 dram snap cap vial and places it into the green-lidded specimen cup.
-He/she should make sure that all other vials (general arthropods, oligochaetes, etc.) are replaced in the specimen cup.
-The specimen cup and the technical department benchsheet are returned to the sorted sample storage area.
+When the Taxonomist has completed the chironomid identification for the sample, he/she caps the 20mL Scintilation vial and places it into the gridded flat of vials and applies barcode to sample vial.

 Clean-up after a sample's chironomids are identified includes thorough washing and drying of watch glasses, sorting palettes, forceps and needles, and any other equipment that was used in the identification process.